replicatedhq/troubleshoot.sh/docs/source/collect/redis.md

             -----END CERTIFICATE-----
 ```

 Skip verification of the server certificate when creating an encrypted connection.
 This works only if the redis server is configured not to authenticate clients.
-The connection remains encrypted.
+The connection remains encrypted:
 ```yaml
 apiVersion: troubleshoot.sh/v1beta2
 kind: Preflight